 - optional collagen — For an extra boost of protein (beneficial amino acids for tissue repair and gut health), collagen is an easy way to add more protein to breakfast.

 - Sukrin Gold or stevia for Keto OR unrefined sweetener for Paleo/Vegan — Monk fruit would also work well here.
-For Paleo/Primal, Vegan and VAD, use your favorite granulated natural sweetener, such as maple sugar (lasts forever and is SO good) or coconut sugar.
+For Paleo/Primal and Vegan, use your favorite granulated natural sweetener, such as maple sugar (lasts forever and is SO good) or coconut sugar.
 For GAPS, use honey.

 - optional vanilla extract — For the best flavor.